Joel Ponce, Administrative Director

-Outside of the Academy, Joel works as a software engineer in San Francisco.
+Outside of the Academy, Joel works as a software engineer in San Mateo.
 Passionate about tech inclusion, he seeks to create more pathways for people of color to pursue careers in tech.
 He graduated with a BA in Music Theory from Whitman College where he studied voice and championed opportunities to study and perform music outside of the Western canon.
-He continues his voice studies with Martha Rodríguez-Salazar in SF, currently focusing on Mexican boleros and huapangos.
+He currently performs as a member of the San Francisco Gay Men’s Chorus.

 Lama Nasser-Gammett, Coordinator of Community Liaison